 A calorie: the amount of heat it takes to raise one gram of water 1 degree Celsius

-like me – draw a blank when it comes to anything requiring calculation, you might need a different way to go about determining the caloric content of your meal.
+If you are like me – draw a blank when it comes to anything requiring calculation, you might need a different way to go about determining the caloric content of your meal.

-healthy, natural alternatives to a bag of crisps, people will often overindulge: eating two or three plums… about the equivalent of eating three spoonfuls of sugar!
+When thinking of healthy, natural alternatives to a bag of crisps, people will often overindulge: eating two or three plums… about the equivalent of eating three spoonfuls of sugar!

 Thankfully, modern technology offers several applications that can help you keep track of what you are eating, and its effect on you.

-better apps will indicate the calorie value of what you are eating as well as maintain a record of what you eat.
+The better apps will indicate the calorie value of what you are eating as well as maintain a record of what you eat.

 Discover the importance of a metabolic test before resuming physical training

 You don’t have to skimp and starve to eat adequately for your level of activity Source: Pixabay Credit: Conger Design

-cultivate a metabolic rate that will permit weight loss – or, conversely, weight gain, all we need is basic math.
+To cultivate a metabolic rate that will permit weight loss – or, conversely, weight gain, all we need is basic math.

 We lose weight when we take in fewer calories than we burn.
 We gain weight by ingesting more calories than we burn.